 Dealing with a wet mobile phone

 The first thing to do with a wet mobile phone is to pull out the battery.
 Cutting off the power to the phone will increase chances of the device’s recovery.
 Do not try to turn on a wet phone as it may cause a low-level short circuit and damage core components of the handset.
-Wrap the wet phone, card module, and battery separately in paper sheets or moisture absorbing dry tissues.
+Wrap the wet phone, SIM card module, Memory card and battery separately in paper sheets or moisture absorbing dry tissues.

 Wipe the wet components of the phone with a clean cotton cloth or tissues, and don’t turn on the phone immediately.
 Chances are that it still isn’t completely dry.
 Avoid using a hair dryer to dry the phone or putting it into an oven or microwave at low temperature.
 By doing that you’re totally killing all possibilities of saving your mobile phone.
 Instead, leave the phone components in a dry place like near a window or under indirect sunlight.